Hennz/EMS-Inventory-Management-System/README.md

 Files are updated by sending commits to the repository; Azure does most of the management.
 Right now there's just a test index.html file committed.

-I'd reccoment using SourceTree (http://sourcetreeapp.com/) to publish files to the repository.
+I'd reccomend using SourceTree (http://sourcetreeapp.com/) to publish files to the repository.
 You can also use any other Git client that supports bitbucket, or just the git command line app